Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

-We are excited to announce a two-year Postdoctoral Fellowship focused on harnessing green solvents for cutting-edge perovskite solar cells.
-The position is embedded within our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, PhD Cantab FIMMM PEng SMIEEE, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
+We are excited to announce a PhD studentship focused on harnessing wide-bandgap perovskites for energy harvesting and clean fuels.
+The position is embedded within our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
 Our Group is at the forefront of research in perovskites and other printable semiconductors, with the goal of gaining insights into and engineering their photoelectronic properties to enhance the performance of solar cells and optoelectronic devices.

 Key Application Requirements:

-• Demonstrated academic excellence with a cumulative grade point average of 3.9/4.33 (or equivalent in other grading scales) in all prior degrees.
+- Demonstrated academic excellence with a cumulative grade point average of 80% or higher in all prior degrees.

-• Eligibility for a work permit for Canada if you are not a Canadian citizen or Permanent Resident of Canada.
+- Eligibility for a study permit for Canada if you are not a Canadian citizen or Permanent Resident of Canada.

 How to Apply:

-Are you ready to embark on a transformative journey in solar cell research?
+Are you ready to embark on a transformative journey in photovoltaic research for sustainability?
 Don't miss this opportunity!
-Send your CV, academic transcripts for your prior degrees (i.e., Bachelor's, Master's, and PhD), a cover letter outlining your research interests and plans, and contact details of three referees as one single PDF using the form at the bottom of this page.
+Send your CV, academic transcripts for your Bachelor's and Master's degrees, a cover letter outlining your research interests, and contact details of two referees as one single PDF using the form at the bottom of this page.

 Only applications submitted through the process specified above will be considered for this opportunity.
 Applications sent through other means, such as email or LinkedIn, or lacking any of the required materials will not be considered.